 Welcome to the Corrections Center of Northwest Ohio

 Inmates are offered the opportunity to learn or improve basic academic skills through a free program called Adult Basic and Literacy Education (ABLE).
-Reading, writing and math are taught at all levels through individualized instruction.
+Reading, mathematics, social studies and language are taught at all levels through individualized instruction.
 ABLE instructors use both books and technology geared to adult interests.
 They work with the inmate to find out what skills he or she already has and helps to plan a course of study to meet the inmate's needs.

 New students may start at any time and complete the program at their own pace.
-Each student is given an assessment in which reading, math and language is used to determine which level of materials is appropriate.
+Each student is given an assessment in which reading, mathematics, social studies and language is used to determine which level of materials is appropriate.
 Instructors work with students one-on-one by assigning lessons and checking the progress of students work.
 Classes are informal and unstructured.

-In 1994, CCNO began contracting for educational services.
 There are two part-time teachers.
 They instruct inmates classified by security risk.
-In order to meet the goal of offering classes to all inmates' daily, the instructors conduct classes for 45 minutes to one hour.
+In order to meet the goal of offering classes to all inmates' daily, the instructors conduct classes for up to two hours.

-The ABLE — GED classes are held in a designated classroom at CCNO.
+The ABLE GED classes are held in a designated classroom at CCNO.
 The room can accommodate 20 people.
-The classroom is equipped with computers and two televisions with a VCR.
-The computers are equipped with Windows software safeguards on them to block all programs except educational programs.
+The classroom is equipped with computers with Windows software safeguards on them to block all programs except educational programs.

 Many inmates are fearful of the classroom.
 The education team tries to create an informal classroom setting.
 One-on-one instruction is given, plus group instruction when the occasion demands it.
 The students progress at their own pace.
-We try not to place too much pressure on students, but we want them to put forth an effort.
 Due to the short sentences served at CCNO, any student can enroll as soon as they are incarcerated.
-The instructor or aide gives an orientation of what can be expected in the ABLE — GED program.
+The instructor gives an orientation of what can be expected in the ABLE GED program.

 The following ten items are emphasized to inmates:

 ABLE stands for Adult Basic and Literacy Education.
-Our goal is to assist you with your educational goals.
+Our goal is to assist with educational goals.